These spicy roasted edamame beans are the BOMB! Quick to make and the perfect game day snack with a cold beer. Asahi anyone?

-Yesterday I made a quick detour into Sunlit to pick up half a dozen things I needed.
+Yesterday I made a quick detour into Sunlit, our local Asian grocer, to pick up half a dozen things I needed.
 I whipped up a bag of edamame from the freezer section and made a quick circuit to grab up the other bits, in and out in under 5 minutes.
 Not too bad.
-Until today that is, when I decide to grab a few edamame with my cuppa and find … WHAT … no pods.
+Until today that is, when I decide to grab a few edamame with my cuppa and find … no pods just loose beans.

 I think the word umami, the fifth taste, might have been coined just for these spicy roasted edamame beans.